xquintana/DumpReport/README.md

 	`m_parsers.Add(MY_SECTION, myParser);`

-* Add a method to the _Report_ class (e.g: `Report.WriteMySection(...)`) with the data to show as input parameter.
+* Add a method to the _Report_ class (e.g: `Report.WriteMySection(...)`) with the data to show as input argument.
 There you must format the input data as HTML and write it to the report using the _stream_ member variable.
 * Finally, in the `LogManager.WriteReport()` method, call `report.WriteSectionTitle()` with the title of the new section and `report.WriteMySection()` passing the data to display.

-## Custom Report Style
+## Custom report style

 The style of the report is defined by a default CSS code embedded into the HTML file.
 However, it is possible to embed a custom CSS file instead.